Backwards (Red Dwarf episode): Writing

-Production
+Grant and Naylor's script for the episode was collected in the 1995 book Son of Soup.

+Design

 Locations in and around Manchester were used for the episode.
 This picture depicts the road sign to 'Nodnol 871 Selim' which in reverse reads 'London 178 Miles'.

 With Rob Grant and Doug Naylor directly involved with the third series, under their Grant Naylor Productions team, they radically changed the look of the show.
 The opening credits sequence sported a new rock guitar version of the Red Dwarf theme tune playing over clips from the series.
 The opening sequence ends with the first appearance of the official logo of the show which was designed by DeWinters.
 Mel Bibby had also come on board the crew and re-designed the sets.
 His inspiration from Ridley Scott's Alien film clearly shown in the new set's murky and run-down feel.

 Costumes were overhauled as well, with costume designer Howard Burden bringing in a stylish new look to the crew.
 Lister's jacket outfit, having been designed with his art school background in mind, included a voluptuous woman riding a rocket on the back.
 This woman had indeed been intended to be Wilma Flintstone but was changed to a generic looking female once the legality of using The Flintstones image arose.
 Rimmer's tunic uniform served as implying his devotion to duty as well as his hologrammatic status.
 While the Cat's wardrobe reached new heights in the fashion stakes, Kryten's appearance was based on the Series II look but produced more successfully.